Kinobra/.flake/README.md

 <!-- intro -->

 Welcome to my flake!
-The system configuration equivalent of dotfiles.
+The systems configuration equivalent of dotfiles.

 ---